Outlandish family antics makes a cringeworthy watch

 The cast delivers with good comic timing and the 2nd leads provide a good contrasting relationship of an arranged business marriage between 2 people who agree to live their separate lives as soon as they leave the altar.
 In spite of the usual tropes of love triangles & jealously set ups, there were no cringe moments.
 Instead there were a lot of very funny moments, as well as heart felt drama, which is a strength of the writing for this show.
 Infused is the Cinderella fairy tale, as Yoonseo struggles with the effort to build up what she believes is her fantasy of being strong, capable, & deserving of happiness, while fearing that it will all disappear after midnight if Joowon & his family discover her difficult past.

 So while I was expecting another silly w/age gap romance with awkward leads, I was suprised to find myself really enjoying this show.
-The dialogue was mature, with each character reflecting on their behaviors, on how their desires/beliefs conflicted & affected others.
+The dialogue was mature, with each character reflecting on their behaviors, on how their desires/beliefs conflicted with & affected others.
 Even the evil mother-in-law comes around.
-As all relationships involve push & pull, gains & loss; how you view something as a sacrifice vs a benefit depends on how you see.
+As all relationships involve push & pull, gains & loss; whether something is a sacrifice or a benefit depends on how you see it.
 Straight up emotions transcend socio-economic status.

 All in all, C2AM was a great little show, and easily bingeable.